 Opposite Tolani, shortly after the sandbar, Peter Pan Resort starts the row of resorts on the actual beach, with Wendy the Pool, High Season and Tinkerbell Privacy completing the luxury hotel set all the way down to the southern end.

-On the river behind Peter Pan Resort, their wide range of rooms dominate one bank with the small resort, Little White Bird squeezed in at the end.
-On the opposite side, Koh Kut Express Speedboats has one of their main arrival and departure jetties, with the old style wooden fishing house Doy Homestay, base for its SUP centre and snorkeling tours, Koh Kood Boats, just alongside
+The river behind Peter Pan Resort is flanked by their wide range of rooms with the small resort, Little White Bird squeezed in at the end.
+On the opposite bank, the old style wooden fishing house Doy Homestay has cheap rooms and also rents out SUPs and kayaks.

-Beyond that, the cheaper guesthouses of Klong Jao Homestay, Ta Yai Homestay, Mangrove Bungalows and Cozy House line the river as you head upstream, with only mangroves as company on the other bank.
+The small bungalow resort, Mark House, sits by the bridge, its wooden jetty home to TJ Boat Trip, speedboats for day trips to Koh Rang.
+Beyond that, the other guesthouses of Klong Jao Homestay, Ta Yai Homestay, Mangrove Bungalows and Cozy House line the river as you head upstream, with only mangroves as company on the other bank.

 Central Area – Klong Chao Beach

-Heading north towards Tolani Resort from the central bridge, past the tour shop and minimart, the main road hugs the water passing the pharmacy and then the two cheap restaurants Cowboy (noodles, off menu) and Rimtang Kitchen (currently take-out only).
+Heading north towards Tolani Resort from the central bridge, past the minimart, the main road hugs the water passing the pharmacy and then the cheap restaurant, Cowboy – noodles and a cooked to order short menu.

-This marks the end of Klong Chao and the road now leads north towards the island’s administrative areas in Hin Dam together with its hospital and police station, Ao Tapao Beach and the waterfall at Klong Yai Kee.
-This route also links to the Koh Kood fishing village on the eastern side, Ao Salad, home to the arrival and departure pier for boats from the mainland as well as the ancient trees and third waterfall, Huang Nam Keaw.
+This marks the end of Klong Chao and the road now leads north towards the island’s administrative areas in Hin Dam together with its hospital and police station, to Ao Tapao Beach and to the waterfall at Klong Yai Kee.
+This route also links to the Koh Kood fishing village on the eastern side, Ao Salad, home to the arrival and departure pier for boats from the mainland, with the ancient trees and third waterfall, Huang Nam Keaw deep in the forest along the way.

-Heading south away from the bridge, the road passes Mark House followed by the traveller bungalows of Mermaid House, which is run by Koh Kood Divers.
-Their actual dive shop in next door.
+Heading south away from the bridge, the road passes Mark House followed by the tiny Siri (noodles, in soup or dry, weekends only) and then the traveller bungalows of Mermaid House, which is run by Koh Kood Divers.
+Their actual dive shop is next door.

-By taking a left turn at these crossroads, you go behind Mermaid passing the tiny diner, Thai Kitchen and the the entrances to the guesthouses on the river, Klong Chao Homestay, Ta Yai Homestay, Mangrove Bungalows and Cozy House.
+By taking a left turn at the crossroads, you go behind Mermaid, passing the tiny diner, Thai Kitchen and the entrances to those guesthouses on the river, Klong Chao Homestay, Ta Yai Homestay, Mangrove Bungalows and Cozy House.

-Continuing inland through the coconut trees for another couple of kilometres past the night market, the road reaches the area known as Klong Khangkhao.
-Just before the small bridge, a small track leads to Mata Guesthouse with its handful of rooms and the Nature Trail for Khao Ruerab (Battleship Mountain), itself a gentle 45 minute walk through the forest.
+The road now reaches the area known locally Klong Khangkhao and just before the small bridge, a small track leads to Mata Guesthouse with its handful of rooms, Koh Kut Nature Camp (tents) and the Nature Trail for Khao Ruerab (Battleship Mountain), itself a gentle 45 minute walk through the forest.

-The restaurant, Aroi and the popular bar, Bartist are next up as you arrive at the little grassy area.
-Turn left here for Klong Chao waterfall, one of the island’s best natural attractions, with the cute seafood restaurant, Ploy Mook, the two bungalows of Baan Penseng and then the bungalows of Baan Sangchang along the way.
+The restaurant, Aroi and the popular bar, Bartist are next up as you arrive at the little grassy area, where Prik and Fire Restaurant has a prime spot.
+Turn left past that for Klong Chao waterfall, one of the island’s best natural attractions, with the cute seafood and hotpot restaurant, Ploy Mook, the two bungalows of Baan Penseng and then the bungalows of Baan Sangchang along the way.

-Continue on still further and you arrive at Jungle Koh Kood, with its swimming pool, raised walkways and wooden cabanas and beyond that, the glamping tents of Coco Camping.
+Continue on again and you arrive at Boonsiri’s resort Jungle Koh Kood, with its swimming pool, raised walkways and wooden cabanas and beyond that, the bungalows of Coco Camping.
 They also run a small Muay Thai school.
-Shortly afterwards, set back among the tree, a large traditional Thai style wooden house serves as the homestay, Forestel.
-The road carries on past a few more locals’ houses until hitting a dead end.
+Shortly afterwards, set back among the trees, a large traditional Thai style wooden house serves as the homestay, Forestel.
+Living up to its name, Pu Ya Deep Forest Homestay is set back in the trees nearby.
+The road meanwhile carries on past a few more locals’ houses until hitting a dead end.

 The Southern End

-Back at the crossroads by Klong Chao Garden View and Koh Kood Divers, a right turn brings you to the southern end of the beach at Tinkerbell Privacy.
-From here, you can walk all the way back along the strand to the sandbar at the other end, though it is not possible to cross the water to Tolani Resort on the other side.
+Back at the crossroads by Mermaid House and Koh Kood Divers, a right turn brings you to the southern end of the beach at Tinkerbell Privacy.
+From here, you can walk all the way back along the strand to the sandbar at the other end, though it is not possible to cross the water to Tolani Resort on the other side, even at the lowest of tides.

-The road, meanwhile, climbs a steep hill away from Klong Chao, with a sharp turn halfway up which leads to a school and the excellent cafe at Good View.
-You can also access this up the steep steps at the very end of the beach.
-Meanwhile, the popular open-air Nuch Leuang Seafood is a hundred metres or so after the turning.
+The road, meanwhile, climbs a steep hill away from Klong Chao, with a sharp turn halfway up which leads to a school and the fabulous views at Good View Cafe.
+You can also access this up by traipsing up the steep steps at the very end of the beach.

 Return to Koh Kood Beaches